 Happy Thanksgiving Week!
 I had to get you one last Thanksgiving recipe before the big day, even though I know most people have their Thanksgiving menus planned out already.

 The thing is, even though I’ve lightened it up considerably, it’s still like eating dessert for me.
-This butternut squash version is so much lighter and almost makes me want to break tradition this year….but tradition-breaking isn’t too acceptable in these parts on Thanksgiving.
-I may need to send out a memo asking for permission?
+This butternut squash casserole is so much lighter and almost makes me want to break tradition this year….but tradition-breaking isn’t too acceptable in these parts on Thanksgiving.

 I think one look at this casserole and I’ll have plenty of takers. 🙂

 I accidentally made a ton, so I refrigerated the rest until I could figure out what to make with it.
 Leftover streusel is always a nice problem to have in my book, and it worked out perfectly to top off this casserole!

 I had a large butternut squash lying around, so I halved it, scooped out the seeds, and roasted the halves cut side down until tender.
 I scooped out the flesh and pureed it from there, and made my filling.

 Making your own puree may result in the filling having a bit of excess water.
 If you refrigerate it and strain excess liquid, you won’t have a problem.
 I’ll admit, I didn’t do that, and when I took a big scoop out of this casserole, there was liquid at the bottom (see the second photo in this post).

-This casserole is perfect for you if you’re not a fan of sweet potatoes, or if you’re looking for a side dish that’s not as heavy but every bit as special.
+This butternut squash casserole is perfect for you if you’re not a fan of sweet potatoes, or if you’re looking for a side dish that’s not as heavy but every bit as special.
 My kids gave this a huge seal of approval, and if they like it, I figure everybody’s gonna like it.
-Butternut squash satisfaction guaranteed. 🙂

 More Thanksgiving deliciousness!